sailingfree/NMEA2000_ais_wifi_gw/README.md

 - Basic system information, CPU usage, memory, versions, hardware, again that can be accessed from the shell.

-I've allso included temperature, pressure, GPS, compass and boat vitals from the engine, though some of these are duplicates/standby of other sensors on the boat.
+- Logs of the NMEA2000 and NMEA0183 message counts.

+I've also included temperature, pressure, compass.

-I created a general purpose PCB for the ESP32, CAN bus driver and 12V to 5V DC regulator.
+I created a general purpose PCB for the ESP32 - see the hardware section -  CAN bus driver and 12V to 5V DC regulator.
 The PCB has a general prototype area and exposes some of the GPIOs to headers.
+The PCB uses 5V CAN transcievers as I had those to hand and so also has a TTL/3.3V level shifter.

 All the code was developed using Visual Studio Code and PlatformIO for the ESP32.
 I know the code isn't that tidy, but I was interested in getting a working baseline to actually use on my boat for starters.

+Another project (NMEA2000_engin_elecrical_nodemcu_32s) has the engine RPM and battery monitors.
+These have been moved from this project so the code is clearner and does not try to be too general with lots of conditional compilation or software switches.